welschmoor/YouTube-Clone-Firebase/README.md

 todo:

+Handle Signup/Login errors, password min length, DisplayName max length

-like button implement (update like count on button click) implement favorites list (probably by adding favorites to users collection? or creating a new collection "favorites" altogether?)
+implement favorites list (probably by adding favorites to users collection? or creating a new collection "favorites" altogether? or use local storage?)

+I think it's better to do it by creating an array of favorited videos

+default avatar if person selects nothing.

 # YouTube Clone